VESPA SCOOTERS

 This was the beginning of the modern era for Vespa in North America.
 In 2001 Vespa returned with their new ET series scooters (shown).
 The ET frame was designed to handle both 2-stroke and 4-stroke engines, which could range from 50-150cc’s.
 2-stroke ET scooters were named ‘ET2’ and the 4-strokes were called ‘ET4’s.

 In the USA, Vespa introduced the 50cc ET2 50 and the larger 4-stroke ET4 150.
-Both of these scooters shared the same steel frame but obviously differed in the engine compartment.
-The 50cc ET2 was capable of 35mph, while the 150cc ET4 was capable of a claimed 60 mph.
+Both of these scooters shared the same steel frame but obviously differed in the engine choice.
+The 50cc ET2 was capable of a restricted 35mph, while the 150cc ET4 was capable of 60 mph.

 MODELS: ET2 50 (USA only), ET4 150 (USA only)